Home > Information Statement

 Yes, if you have not carried out all of your obligations under your contract.

 Yes.
-You have 7 days after receiving Jacaranda Finance’s request to tell Jacaranda Finance.
-If you do not have the goods you must give Jacaranda Finance all the information you have so they can be traced.
+You have 7 days after receiving your credit provider’s request to tell your credit provider.
+If you do not have the goods you must give your credit provider all the information you have so they can be traced.

-Get in touch with Jacaranda Finance immediately.
+Get in touch with your credit provider immediately.
 Discuss the matter and see if you can come to some arrangement.
-You can ask Jacaranda Finance to change your contract in a number of ways–
+You can ask your credit provider to change your contract in a number of ways, for example –

-- to extend the term of your contract and delay payments for a set time; or
+- to extend the term of the contract and either reduce the amount of each payment accordingly or defer payments for a specified period; or

-- to delay payments for a set time.
+- to simply defer payments for a specified period.

 Yes, if you are in default under your contract.
 But the law says that you cannot be unduly harassed or threatened for repayments.
-If you think you are being unduly harassed or threatened, contact the credit provider’s external dispute resolution scheme or ASIC, or get legal advice.
+If you think you are being unduly harassed or threatened, contact your Government Consumer Agency or the Trade Practices Commission, or get legal advice.

 Yes.
 The law will give you other rights and obligations.
 You should also READ YOUR CONTRACT carefully.

 EXTERNAL DISPUTE RESOLUTION IS A FREE SERVICE ESTABLISHED TO PROVIDE YOU WITH AN INDEPENDENT MECHANISM TO RESOLVE SPECIFIC COMPLAINTS.
-YOUR CREDIT PROVIDER’S EXTERNAL DISPUTE RESOLUTION PROVIDER IS CREDIT AND INVESTMENT OMBUDSMAN (CIO) IN SYDNEY.
-THEY CAN BE CONTACTED BY PHONE ON 1800 138 22, FAX ON 02 9273 8440, IN WRITING TO : P 0 BOX A252, SYDNEY SOUTH, NSW 1235 OR THROUGH THEIR WEBSITE WWW.CIO.ORG.AU
+YOUR CREDIT PROVIDER’S EXTERNAL DISPUTE RESOLUTION PROVIDER IS THE AUSTRALIAN FINANCIAL COMPLAINTS AUTHORITY, ONE OF THE SCHEMES APPROVED BY ASIC.

-PLEASE KEEP THIS INFORMATION STATEMENT.
+PLEASE KEEP THIS STATEMENT.
 YOU MAY WANT SOME INFORMATION FROM IT AT A LATER DATE.